neeek2303/Depth-Enhancement-and-Super-Resolution/README.md

 Please refer to the [sourse](https://arxiv.org/abs/2105.12038) paper.

-First of all you need to download Scannet dataset and Interiornet dataset (if needed)
+First of all you need to download Scannet dataset and Interiornet dataset (if needed).

 Notebook for exporting depth, image, poses and intrinsics from Scannet's .sens data and following rendering is located at
 ```/scannet_rendering/render_scannet.ipynb```